-James Wright is the Chief

-Detective.
-He founded SLI

-and knows everything there

-is to know about being a

-good detective.
-He is an

-excellent leader, who can

-efficiently manage the

-other detectives to best

-use each of their particular

-skills.
-He is excited to learn

-more about your specific

-talents and see how you will

-contribute to the team.

-Carolyn Lee is the Deputy

-Detective.
-She is strong,

-athletic, and skeptical.
-Her

-excellent intuition is almost

-never wrong.
-Mentally and

-physically fit, criminals

-simply cannot outsmart - or

-outrun - her!
-Some people

-think she has a special sixth

-sense that helps her solve

-crimes, but she will tell you

-that it is just good instincts

-and a perceptive eye.
+James Wright is the Chief Detective.
+He founded TKI and knows everything there is to know about being a good detective.
+He is an excellent leader, who can efficiently manage the other detectives to best use each of their particular skills.
+He is excited to learn more about your specific talents and see how you will contribute to the team.
+Carolyn Lee is the Deputy Detective.
+She is strong, athletic, and skeptical.
+Her excellent intuition is almost never wrong.
+Mentally and physically fit, criminals simply cannot outsmart - or outrun - her!
+Some people think she has a special sixth sense that helps her solve crimes, but she will tell you that it is just good instincts and a perceptive eye.
 Mike Franklin is the detective in charge of research and archives.
 He has a superior intellect and a photographic memory.
 He can effortlessly remember faces, names, and facts, and piece together clues with ease.
 This makes him a great asset to the team.
-He organizes the archives of evidence and conducts research whenever needed presents the theory and practice of forensic science and criminological work, expertly illustrated with practical exercises.
+He organizes the archives of evidence and conducts research whenever needed.

-Spy Labs Incorporated gets asked a lot of questions about how to become a detective and what kind of equipment a detective needs.
-That is why we have compiled this detective tool kit, which
+TK Intelligence gets asked a lot of questions about how to become a detective and what kind of equipment a detective needs.
+That is why we have compiled this detective tool kit, which presents the theory and practice of forensic science and criminological work, expertly illustrated with practical exercises.